abozio/Myliam2/doc/usersguide/source/model.rst

 simulation
 ==========

 The *simulation* block includes the location of the datasets (**input**, **output**), the number of periods and the start period.
 It sets what processes defined in the **entities** block are simulated (since some can be omitted), and the order in which this is done.

-Please, note that even if in the given examples, periods seem to be year, the time period can have other interpretation, a month for example.
-In that case, it is better to have all values expressed in that time period.
-Age should an age in month and then still an integer more than be a float.
+Please note that even though in all our examples periods correspond to years, the interpretation of the period is up to the modeller and can thus be an integer number representing anything (a day, a month, a quarter or anything you can think of).
+This is an important choice as it will impact the whole model.

 Suppose that we have a model that starts in 2002 and has to simulate for 10 periods.
-Furthermore, suppose that we have two object or entities: individuals and households.
-The model starts by some initial processes (grouped under the header *init*) that precede the actual prospective simulation of the model, and that only apply to the observed dataset in 2002.
+Furthermore, suppose that we have two entities: individuals and households.
+The model starts by some initial processes (defined in the *init* section) that precede the actual prospective simulation of the model, and that only apply to the observed dataset in 2001 (or before).
 These initial simulations can pertain to the level of the individual or the household.
 Use the *init* block to calculate variables for the starting period.

 The prospective part of the model starts by a number of sub-processes setting the household size and composition.
 Next, two processes apply on the level of the individual, changing the age and agegroup.
 Finally, mortality and fertility are